FabianaCampanari/Top-Trumps/README.md

 #### <p align="center"> 📌 SPECS: </p>

+> Arrays Iteration = JS Repetition Structure.

-> Array (list) where the first index of a list is ALWAYS 0.
+- Array (list) where the first index of a list is ALWAYS 0.

 > Commands: